talkjs/talkjs-react/README.md

 # React components for TalkJS

-This library makes it easy to use [TalkJS](https://talkjs.com) pre-built chat UIs inside a React web application.
+The `@talkjs/react` library makes it easy to use [TalkJS](https://talkjs.com) inside a React web application by providing React components for our pre-built chat UIs.

 `@talkjs/react` encapsulates `talkjs`, the framework-independent [TalkJS JavaScript SDK](https://talkjs.com/docs/Reference/JavaScript_Chat_SDK).
 It provides React components for UI-related matters.
 For anything related to data manipulation, such as synchronizing user data, or creating and joining conversations, use the JavaScript SDK.